Welcome to the last, and only, house on the block. The current system of addiction recovery is broken.

-The center of addiction recovery is broken.
+The current system of addiction recovery is broken.
 We have been losing too many, too fast, for way too long.
-At Workit we call these friends and family members the Lost, and we have grown tired of watching them die by the hundreds in our worlds.
+At Workit, we call these friends and family members the Lost, and we have grown tired of watching them die by the hundreds.
 We have come to believe that there is a better way and that we are responsible for designing it together.

-In abstinence based recovery, we tell ourselves it is not so.
+In abstinence-based recovery, we tell ourselves it is not so.
 All was squalor in our newly minted history.
 Everything about that world was broken.
 You are either of that world or of this one.
 We take AA by the hand, we pick a sponsor as delicately as we might choose a romantic partner, and we let this be our medicine.
-We come to see the world we knew before as a whirlpool of temptation that comes and goes, but trust that it will not assault us for long if we rely upon these bonds, these actions, these rituals.
+We come to see the world we knew before as a whirlpool of temptation that comes and goes.
+But we trust that it will not assault us for long if we rely upon these bonds, these actions, these rituals.
 And for me, that has been true.
 But it has been insufficient.
-At Workit we believe there are worlds beyond well we have not yet known.
-We are, as Cassie our Head of Content would say “carving them from the sky.”
+At Workit we believe there are worlds beyond well that we have not yet known.
+As Cassie, our Head of Content, would say, we are “carving them from the sky.”

 Those answers are insufficient.
 Slim survival in the company of the drowning is insufficient.

 The irrationality of Alcoholic Anonymous is this.
 It fancies itself the center of the addiction world, but it is only a star.
 It is a beautiful star, but this center just cannot hold.
 Not in the era of personalized medicine.
 Not in a time of genetic medical breakthroughs, infinite technological levers for customizing care, and near-ubiquitous access to instant help.
-Not in the year when 52,000 people died from heroin overdoses (5k more than Vietnam).
-Something much much rougher this way comes.
+Not in the year when 52,000 people died from heroin overdoses (5k more than the US lost in the Vietnam War).
+Something much, much rougher this way comes.
 We must respond accordingly.